-- Regulatory: provide solid grounding in the structure and content of financial law and regulation
+- Regulatory: provide solid grounding in the structure and content of banking, securities financial law and regulation

 - Transactional: familiarize students with typical transactions in areas including lending, securities, mergers and acquistions

-With the permission of the director, students may take a maximum of two courses related to banking and financial services in the School of Law's J.D. program and the Graduate Tax Program or from the graduate curriculum of the School of Management.
+With the permission of the director, students may take a maximum of two courses related to banking and financial services in the School of Law's J.D. program, the Graduate Tax Program or from the graduate curriculum of the School of Management.